Our stay at Beaches was complimentary. All opinions are my own.

 Kids ages 0-17 years can spend some time in the kids camps.
 Little ones (up to 4 years) can enjoy Camp Sesame, which is open from 9am to 9pm (with 2 hour long breaks).
 The regular kids camp is available for kids 5-10 from 9am to 9pm.
 There’s also a tween and teen club for older kids.
 If you need babysitting outside of the scope and/or hours of the kids’ clubs, sitters are offered at an additional price.

 There’s plenty of entertainment each day and night.
 Little kids will especially love all of the Sesame Street characters and events that are offered as part of the Caribbean Adventure with Sesame Street.
 A schedule was placed in my room each evening with a listing of the next day’s events.
 Some of the offerings over the week included a Turks and Caicos culture night (complete with a Fire Dance spectacle), a Sesame Street parade, live musical entertainment, shows, poolside activities, a Beach Party, and a Fish Fry event.
 Each week, there are four themed musical theater shows performed on property, and twice a week, local artists and merchants set up booths with their wares for you to purchase.

-Beaches also includes lots of other activities and amenities, including a spa (services offered at an additional fee), fitness centers, tennis, volleyball, and more.
+Beaches also includes lots of other activities and amenities, including the Red Lane Spa (services offered at an additional fee), fitness centers, tennis, volleyball, and more.

 Restaurants At Beaches